Reading and research

 - Video transcript

-The five sections below will help you to start searching effectively for high quality academic literature and include tips and guidance.
+The sections below will help you to start searching effectively for high quality academic literature and include tips and guidance.

 Before you start searching, you need to prepare your search.
 Think about what you want to find out.

-Analyze your topic or research question and identify suitable keywords, phrases and synonyms (alternative words that have a similar meaning) that will enable you to find relevant sources when searching.
+Analyse your topic or research question and identify suitable keywords, phrases and synonyms (alternative words that have a similar meaning) that will enable you to find relevant sources when searching.

 - Identifying search words